gitter-badger/Deadcord/README.md

 * Deadcord averages about 20-30 pings a second with only 12 tokens.
 * Bots can bypass simple verification.
 * Different spam modes: @everyone, @random, blank, and lag.
-* Bots join and leave servers very fast.
+* Bots join and leave servers with a short random delay.
 * Ping tokens to check if they are alive.
 * Speak through a token in all channels.
 * Change all bots nickname and status at once.